willingc/devguide/triaging.rst

 Generating Special Links in a Comment
 -------------------------------------
+[Use the built in GitHub markdown to achieve this functionality]

 Using the following abbreviations in a comment will automatically generate a link to relevant web pages.